Seville Climate & Temperature

 - On average there are 2890 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Seville you would come out nearest to the climate station at Manukau Heads, New Zealand (Warm temperate dry forest biome).
+- Were you to burrow down through the centre of the Earth from Seville you would pop up nearest to the climate station at Manukau Heads, New Zealand (Warm temperate dry forest biome).

 Rio de Janeiro,